 because it is harder to keep positive pressure in the fuel tank when the pilot blows on the priming tube.

-Do you see large bubbles in the fuel line going into your carburetor?
+Do you see bubbles in the fuel line going into your carburetor?
 They are most likely vaporized fuel.
-Gasoline, especially when it is formulated for winter use, has a low boiling point (around 110+ degrees F) and if this grade of fuel is used in summertime, it can turn into fizz inside your fuel lines and carburetor.
+Gasoline formulated for winter use has a lower vapor point (around 110+ degrees F) and if this grade of fuel is used in summertime, it can turn into bubbles inside your fuel lines and carburetor.
 This condition can cause your engine to stall (a.k.a. "vapor lock").
 The only solution for this is to fly in cooler weather, use gasoline formulated for the time of year you are flying, or use aviation gasoline (AVGAS).
+You can also take a liter/quart of cold water and douse the carburetor and fuel tank.
+This will cool things down and help control fuel vaporization.
 See our fuel/oil specifications page for a detailed discussion.

-IMPORTANT NOTE: The fuel filter always has what looks like air in it but it is air and/or fuel vapor (OK).
+IMPORTANT NOTE: The fuel filter always has what looks like air in it but it is just fuel vapor (OK).
 This will not affect your engine's performance in any way.

 The Top 80 fuel pump has to suck fuel from the tank below.
-The lower the fuel level in the tank, the greater the vacuum needed to get the fuel to the engine and the greater the tendency is for the gasoline to "boil" and form bubbles in the lines.
+The lower the fuel level in the tank, the greater the vacuum needed to get the fuel to the engine and the greater the tendency is for the gasoline to vaporize and form bubbles in the lines.
 Vaporized fuel can vapor lock the fuel system and cause fuel starvation, a potentially serious condition that can ruin an engine.
-Pilots who use aviation gasoline (AVGAS) will not experience vapor lock.
+Pilots who use aviation gasoline (AVGAS) will not experience vapor lock as easily because AVGAS is of superior quality and consistency (and is why it is nearly double the price).
 For the details on how to eliminate lead fouling from the use of AVGAS (and the increased maintenance this requires), see our fuel specifications page.